kaila-spraguemcrae/research-capstone/proposal.md

 #### Project's Purpose or Goal:

-To take a user on a visual journey.
+LINGER is a visual journey.
+It is a place on the web where you can sit realax and look around.
 I plan to achieve this by creating a fantastical landscape or an abstract space.
 A user will be able to interact with the space by click on objects and moving through the space.

 #### Minimum Viable Product: